Humanitarian aid brings relief in times of need

 Assistance must be impartial

-Internationally agreed good practices highlight humanity, impartiality, neutrality, and independence.
+Internationally agreed practices highlight humanity, impartiality, neutrality, and independence.
 Aid is to be provided solely on the basis of need, and not for political, military or economic reasons.

 The principles guiding Finnish action are defined in Finland's Humanitarian Policy, the Guideline Concerning Humanitarian Assistance and the Use of Funding, and the European Consensus on Humanitarian Aid.